int-brain-lab/ibl-changepoint/README.md

 - `_softmax`: adds a softmax probabilistic step to the decision rule.
 - `_runlength`: adds flexibility to run-length related parameters (`changepoint` observer only).
 - `_freesym`: adds flexibility to the a-priori block probabilities for biased blocks, assuming symmetry (`changepoint` observer only).

+Specific noise models are added as:
+- `contrastnoise`: a simple noise model based on a noisy measurement of the contrast level.
+- `nakarusthon`: a noise model inspired by the [Naka-Rushton model](https://www.jneurosci.org/content/17/21/8621) of contrast perception.

 Multiple datasets and models can be fitted in batch by using the `batch_model_fit.m` function.